 A common approach to providing barrier-free access from the sidewalk to building interiors is with a ramp.
 Where feasible, interior ramps are preferred for their minimal impact on historic fabric.
 Exterior ramps of minimal code-compliant dimensions should not block windows or significant architectural features.
 The material and finish of the new ramps should be harmonious with the building.
 Handrails, when required by code, should be simple and not detract from the overall historic streetscape.
 Unpainted metal handrails are not appropriate within the historic district.
-Taller commercialstyle guardrails are typically not required nor appropriate for residential homes.
+Taller commercial-style guardrails are typically not required nor appropriate for residential homes.
+The ramp should be removed when feasible.